 Phone: 502-852-6116 | Email: r0tayl05 at louisville.edu

 Program Coordinator Senior - Diandre G. Thomas, M.A.

 Diandre Glover Thomas graduated from the University of Louisville with a Bachelors degree in Communication and a Masters degree in Higher Education Administration.
-Prior to joining the KATC she was employed at Louisville Public Media, Louisville's National Public Radio affiliate station, as Traffic Manager.
+Prior to joining KATC she was employed as Traffic Manager at Louisville Public Media, Louisville's National Public Radio affiliate station.
 In her current role, Ms. Thomas develops and manages the department website, coordinates the webinar training program, online courses and regional workshops.
 She schedules professional development training requests, develops online registration for trainings, graphic design and marketing materials for the department.
-Ms. Thomas also develops and maintains KATC's web site, oversees the resource library activities and is editor of KATC's online newsletter Insight on Autism.
+Ms. Thomas also develops and maintains KATC's web site, oversees the resource library and is editor of KATC's online newsletter Insight on Autism.

 Phone: 502-852-2467 | Email: diandre.gloverthomas at louisville.edu

 Field Training Coordinator - Laura Ferguson, M.Ed., BCBA